marcinbojko/linux_mint/README.md

 * 5GB free space on OS drive
 * ssh private key or password method
 * user specified in `group_vars` or passed in variable `active_user` will have applications added to `Startup Applications`
 * by default extra binaries (outside packages) will be installed in `/usr/local/bin`.
-If you prefer to keep them in cloud (syn between computers) down belowe I'll atach how to replace binaries with proper symlinks
+If you prefer to keep them in cloud (syn between computers), down below I'll attach info how to replace binaries with proper symlinks
 * Adds repositories with codename and filename
 * adds missing pgp keys for repositories
 * install essential packages